-Income taxes decreased to \$90.2 million for 2017, as compared to \$105.9 million for 2016, and are a composite of the income taxes attributable to our wholly-owned operations and income taxes attributable to the Carrier joint ventures, which are primarily taxed as partnerships for income tax purposes.
-The effective income tax rates attributable to Watsco were 29.8% and 36.0% in 2017 and 2016, respectively.

-On December 22, 2017 Public Law 115-97 "An Act to Provide for Reconciliation Pursuant to Titles II and V of the Concurrent Resolution on the Budget for Fiscal Year 2018" was enacted.
-This law is commonly referred to as the Tax Cuts and Jobs Act of 2017 (the "TCJA").
-The 2017 effective income tax rate attributable to us reflects a decrease in income taxes due to the revaluation of our U.S. deferred income taxes, partially offset by an increase in income taxes related to previously undistributed earnings of our foreign subsidiaries because of the TCJA.
+Income taxes decreased 15% to \$90.2 million and represent a composite of the income taxes attributable to our wholly owned operations and income taxes attributable to the Carrier joint ventures, which are primarily taxed as partnerships for income tax purposes; therefore, Carrier is responsible for its proportionate share of income taxes attributable to its share of earnings.
+The effective income tax rates attributable to Watsco were 29.8% and 36.0% for 2017 and 2016, respectively.
+The 2017 effective income tax rate attributable to us reflects a decrease in income taxes due to the revaluation of our U.S. deferred income taxes, partially offset by an increase in income taxes related to previously undistributed earnings of our foreign subsidiaries because of the TCJA, which was enacted on December 22, 2017.
 The decrease in 2017's effective rate also reflects higher share-based payment deductions in 2017 as compared to 2016.
-Refer to Note 7 to our audited consolidated financial statements included in this Annual Report on Form 10-K for further discussion of the TCJA's impact on us.